IATA-Cargo/ONE-Record/working_draft/API/docs/access-delegations.md

 A successful request MUST return a `HTTP/1.1 201 Created` status code and the following HTTP headers parameters MUST be present in the response:

-The following HTTP header parameters MUST be present in the response

 | Header | Description     | Examples          |
 | --------------- |  ------------- |  ----------------------------------- |